midouest/norns-repl/README.md

 -   Connect to the Matron REPL at the configured Norns host and port
 -   Command Palette: _"Norns REPL: Connect to Matron..."_

+`nornsREPL.matron.send`

+-   Send a command to the Matron REPL at the configured Norns host and port
+-   Command Palette: _"Norns REPL: Send Command to Matron..."_

 `nornsREPL.crone.connect`

 -   Connect to the Crone REPL at the configured Norns host and port
 -   Command Palette: _"Norns REPL: Connect to Crone..."_

+`nornsREPL.crone.send`

+-   Send a command to the Crone REPL at the configured Norns host and port
+-   Command Palette: _"Norns REPL: Send Command to Crone..."_

+`nornsREPL.script.reload`

+-   Reload the current script using `norns.script.load(norns.state.script)`
+-   Command Palette: _"Norns REPL: Reload Script"_

+`nornsREPL.sleep`

+-   Put Norns to sleep using `norns.shutdown()`
+-   Command Palette: _"Norns REPL: Sleep"_

 ## Configuration